 Walk All Over Cancer

-Thank you for taking on 10,000 steps a day in September to raise money for Cancer Research UK.
+Walk 10,000 steps every day in June to raise money for Cancer Research UK.

-There are plenty of ways you can hit your daily target - rack up the numbers by walking all or part of your commute, taking the stairs at work, or even giving the dog a month of extra walks.
+There are plenty of ways you can hit your daily target - rack up the numbers by walking all or part of your commute, taking the stairs at work, go for a family walk at the weekend, or even giving the dog a month of extra walks.

 We’ve put together this handy wallchart you can use to keep count of your steps.
 All you need is a pedometer that will count your steps for you.
-Your phone will have lots of free apps or you can buy one from your local gym or running shop.
+Your phone will have lots of free apps to track your steps each day or you can buy one from your local gym or running shop.

 Doing the distance will make a huge difference to your physical health and how you feel: